NIAGARA RIVER RECREATIONAL TRAIL:

 Note; Across Lakeshore Rd is access to OLD FORT ERIE .

 Heading north the paved Niagara River Recreational Trail travels alongside Lake Erie and the mouth of the Niagara River.
 After 1 mile, look left across Lakeshore Dr to spot Mather Arch Park .
 You then travel underneath the Peace Bridge before coming to the Niagara Blvd/Queen Street parking lot at 1.5 miles.
-Map board located here for the Waterfront Trail.
-The trail then winds through a small park before exiting out to Niagara Blvd.
-This next section is on-road (No shoulder) and Not recommended for kids on bikes.
-Continue north through the Fort Erie business district (sidewalk available) and after 1.8 miles you'll have more green space along with views of the Niagara River.
+This is as far as I rode.
+Map Board located here for the Waterfront Trail.
+The trail then winds through a small park before exiting out to Niagara Blvd where you continue on-road (sidewalk available) a short distance passing by Ferry Landing before picking up the wide, paved Niagara River Recreational Trail on your right at 1.8 miles.
+Pass by a Public Boat Launch parking lot as the trail continues north between the road and river.
 Parking lots located along the river at various points.
-Not sure why they haven't chose to add an off-road trail along here.
-More then enough room.
-Just before you travel underneath a RR bridge at 2.8 miles, you'll pick up a paved trail on your left.
+At 2.2 miles the paved trail turns out to Niagara Blvd.
+This next section follows BIKE SHARROWS (Share the Road) north along Niagara Blvd (Not recommended for kids on bikes) until Lewis St at 2.8 miles where you'll pick up a BIKE LANE, followed by the paved Niagara River Recreational Trail on your left just before you travel underneath a RR bridge.
 This bridge crosses the river to Unity Island in Buffalo.
 Pass by Instinct Park where you'll find more parking.
 This makes a good starting point for kids on bikes.
 Pass by Bowen Road Park at 3.4 miles where you'll find a playground before coming to Central Ave.
 Here the open trail briefly utilizes Service Road 1 (residential access road) in place of the trail.
 This is the case all the way to Niagara Falls.
 Trail-Service Road-Trail-Service Road.
 Parking lots located at various points along the river.
 An iron bridge crosses Frenchman's Creek at 4 miles.
 Pass by Niagara Parks Marina at 6.6 miles where you can find refreshments followed by another iron bridge over Millers Creek.
 Cross another creek at 9.1 miles, followed by Black Creek at 10.1 miles.
+You now cross into Niagara Falls.
 Pass by the Willoughby Historical Museum at 14 miles, cross Streets Creek at 15.3 miles and pass by the Chippawa Battlefield.
+I've ridden this next section.
 After 16.7 miles the trail then crosses over Niagara Pkwy to a pedestrian bridge that crosses over the mouth of the Welland River bringing you to Kingsbridge Park at 16.9 miles.

 The Welland River flows from Hamilton to Niagara Falls but manmade construction changes its path.
 When the water from the Niagara River is diverted to the hydro canal for electricity production, the Welland River flows backwards upstream as far as Wellandport.